TowerBR/backup_software_testing/test_05_Thunderbird_Duplicacy.md

 ## Objective

-The purpose of this test is to evaluate whether the configuration of variable chunks with 1 MB applies well for the backup of a repository with a Thunderbird profile.
+The purpose of this test is to evaluate if the configuration of variable chunks with 1 MB applies well for the backup of a repository with a Thunderbird profile.
 Test 04 showed that fixed 1Mb chunk works well for databases (and there are some SQLite files in a TB profile), but most of the repository consists of Mbox files, which are text files with "stacked" messages, .

 ## Test parameters